pr-rithwik/product-voice-analytics/README.md

 **TF-IDF wins on macro-F1** — DistilBERT underperforms on the neutral class (3-star reviews) because neutral Amazon reviews are linguistically ambiguous.
 TF-IDF's explicit feature representation handles the class boundary more cleanly on short product text.

+**Sentiment-split clustering** — the naive approach sends all reviews to BERTopic regardless of sentiment, then asks Claude to extract complaint themes from clusters that may be entirely positive.
+Instead, positive and negative reviews are split by sentiment label before clustering — praise path gets positive reviews, complaint path gets negative ones.
+This ensures Claude always summarizes the right sentiment group.

-**Parquet + DuckDB over streaming** — the original implementation streamed the full 22GB JSON line by line to find reviews for a given ASIN, taking 10+ minutes.
+**Parquet + DuckDB over streaming** — the original implementation streamed the full 12GB JSON line by line to find reviews for a given ASIN, taking 10+ minutes.
 Converting to Parquet and querying with DuckDB reduces this to sub-second lookup via columnar storage and predicate pushdown.

 **Pre-computed cache for demo** — running the full pipeline live takes several minutes on CPU.
 The app pre-computes results for the top products and serves them instantly, with the live pipeline available for any other product.

 **Modular app structure** — `app/` is split into `artifacts.py`, `handlers.py`, `search.py`, and `ui.py` with single responsibilities. `app.py` at root is a thin entry point that wires them together — required by HuggingFace Spaces.

+---

+## Known Limitations

+- **Demo dropdown and Advanced search are independent** — selecting a product from the demo dropdown and also having a search result selected will prioritise the search result.
+Clear the search dropdown before using demo products to avoid confusion.
+- **Live pipeline runs on CPU** — analysis takes 2-5 minutes depending on review volume.
+Pre-computed cache products load instantly.
+- **50 review minimum** for topic clustering — products with fewer reviews return sentiment breakdown only.

 ---